Support services across the University

 Mental health team.
 The mental health team provides free information, support and guidance to meet the needs of students personally and academically.

-DSAS.
-The Service's Disabled Students Assessment and Support (DSAS) team offers specialist support from a named Disability Co-ordinator, liaison with academic departments, sign language interpreting and alternative examination arrangements, extended library loans, loan of equipment and adaptations to University accommodation.
+Disability Services.
+The Disability Services team offers specialist support from a named Disability Co-ordinator, liaison with academic departments, sign language interpreting and alternative examination arrangements, extended library loans, loan of equipment and adaptations to University accommodation.

 Leeds Nightline.
 Nightline is an anonymous, non-advisory telephone listening and information service run for students by trained student volunteers from the higher education institutions in Leeds.
 They offer confidential listening and information to all students studying in Leeds.

 UniLeeds app.
-This gives the information on the Help@Leeds site using an app for a smartphone.
+This gives the information using an app for a smartphone.
 Much of the content is offline too, so there's no need to be connected to the internet.